deepspace1/attendo/DOCKER-QUICKSTART.md

 When everything is working, you'll have:

-1. **MongoDB Container**: Database server
-2. **Backend Container**: Node.js API server
+1. **Backend Container**: Node.js API server (connects to MongoDB Atlas)
-3. **Frontend Container**: React app served by Nginx
+2. **Frontend Container**: React app served by Nginx

-All containers are connected via a Docker network and can communicate with each other.
+The backend connects to MongoDB Atlas cloud database, so no local MongoDB container is needed.

 ## Success Indicators